 Enjoy protection under Canadian law and the Canadian Charter of Rights and Freedoms

 A perfect Comprehensive Ranking Score is 1200.
-An offer of arranged employment in Canada or a provincial nomination certificate is worth an amazing 600 points.
+An offer of arranged employment in Canada is worth 200 points and a provincial nomination certificate is worth an amazing 600 points.

-This means our Nursing Immigration experts at Emigrate Canada and your designated ICCRC Consultants need to work closely with you to maximise your overall CRS score.
+This means our Nursing Immigration experts at Emigrate Canada and your designated ICCRC Consultants need to work closely with you to maximize your overall CRS score.

 Should you score 449 or over on your Express Entry CRS then there is a very good chance you’ll be able to Immigrate to Canada as a Nurse without a Job Offer or Provincial Nomination.

 Should you score less than 449 our Nursing Immigration experts at Emigrate Canada will be looking to secure Provincial Nomination for you in the first instance as well as working closely with you to secure a Job Offer in Canada as a Nurse.